 Prices are paid using NexusPay or in the shop.
 The location code is 2212.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Roadchef Motorways Ltd

 Trivia and History

-When the M5 opened in the 1970s, the Department for the Environment weren't sure how they were going to strike the balance between building enough services for people to be able to rest, and building too many services meaning they wouldn't be very profitable.
+When the M5 opened in the 1970s, the Department for the Environment weren't sure how they were going to strike the balance between building enough service areas for people to be able to rest, and building too many service areas meaning they wouldn't be very profitable.
 This was especially problematic in Somerset, where the M5 was expected to be much busier in summer than in winter.

-To get around this, the site identified for a potential service area at Sedgemoor opened with only a car park and toilets.
+There was talk about Sedgemoor (originally known as 'East Brent') opening as a single service area with facilities all on one side.
+Even this was deemed to be too much, so it opened with only a car park and toilets.
 It was named Brent Knoll picnic area, and it was spaciously arranged so that it could one day be turned into a full service area.